stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 ## Metrics for WGS

 The quality metrics of special concern for WGS include depth of coverage and genomic regional coverage.
 Mapping quality is also critical.
+The analysis of whole genome sequencing to call variants depends on depth and sample purity.
+Accurate calls are made through replication and contamination creates false positives.
+So metrics that are sensitive to impurity are valuable.

 ## Metrics for WES

-The quality metrics of special concern for WES include depth of coverage in exomic regional coverage.
-Mapping quality is also critical.
+The quality metrics of special concern for WES include depth of coverage in exomic regions.
+Mapping quality, % mapped and duplication rate are also important.

 ## Metrics for RNAseq

-The quality metrics of special concern for RNAseq include depth of mapping percentage and exomic regional coverage.
+The quality metrics of special concern for RNAseq include mapping percentage, and exomic regional coverage.
 Mapping quality is also critical.

 ## Proposals